Why you Should use The Harris Shutter Effect

-After setting up the shot and choosing 3 photos, you want to open the first image up into photoshop, or alternatively, the free program I like to use called Gimp.
-It’s not as good as photoshop, but in many ways it does much the same, and is ideal for what we’re going to do here.
+After setting up the shot and choosing three suitable photos, you want to open the first image in Photoshop or, alternatively, the free program I like to use: Gimp.
+It’s not as good as Photoshop but, in many ways, does much the same thing and is ideal for what we’re going to do here.

 Firstly, go to ‘Colors’ and select ‘Color Balance’.
 Boost the red level while completely removing the green and blue level from that image.
 This is layer number 1.

 Next, go to ‘File’ and select ‘Open as Layers…’.
 Select the second photo.
 Repeat the step above but, this time, remove the red and blue levels while boosting the green.